athankefalas/Stitcher/README.md

 ```

-Unmanaged containers are dependency containers that are defined without using the `@Dependencies` property wrapper.
+Unmanaged containers, are dependency containers that are defined without using the `@Dependencies` property wrapper.
 After defining an unmanaged
 container, it has to be activated manually by using the activation / deactivation methods defined in `DependencyGraph`.
 Deactivation must be also be
-manually managed, especially if the container has a very specific lifetime, for example it should be active only while a user is not logged in.
+manually managed, especially if the container has a very specific lifetime, for example if it should be active only while a user is not logged in.

 ```swift